ultimate-ttt/ultimate-ttt-backend/README.md

 ### Using Windows Powershell on Windows

 This solution does not require Cake.Tool to be installed on your system.
-Sadly it only works on windows.
+Sadly it only works on Windows.

 **Build and Test the Api**